CS340-21/oss/jgray51.md

 ## (Sprint 5) Here is the link to the pull requests I made for the patches I added.
 [Pull Resuests](https://github.com/AmitHasanShuvo/Face-Detection-with-Image-Enchantments/pull/2)

+## (Sprint 6) The owner of this project has not responded to my pull request.